fieldtrip/website/development/project/fwdarch.md

 ## Overview on the methods

 The following paragraphs describe in synthesis the pipelines for the various methods sketched in the tables.
-The methods are ordered according to the input type (e.g. CT scans) they use to generate the 'vol' structure.
+The methods are ordered according to the input type (e.g., CT scans) they use to generate the 'vol' structure.

 ## Having a CT scan and EEG data